Tetragen/ALGO1/README.md

 You need to have docker installer.
 To install docker, follow the instructions here: https://docs.docker.com/get-docker/
-The dockerfile sets the insallation up.
+The dockerfile sets the installation up.

 ### Build and launch by scripts
 -   To build: ```./buildJupyterImage.sh```